Voting-Rights-Code/Equitable-Polling-Locations/GMAP_README.md

         GMAP_Platform_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
     ```

+     The following Google Map Products must be enabled and authorized to use the API key:

+    +  Maps Static API
+    +  Directions API

 2. ### Output Format

     This program is written in [Quatro](https://quarto.org).
 It is currently formatted to produce slides and html output.